artsy/doppler/app/views/content/terms.md

 + Rent, sell, sublicense, or otherwise transfer any access to or use of the API to any third party, or otherwise derive revenue from the use or provision of the API;
 + Use the API to post or transmit any spam, junk mail, or other unauthorized promotional communications through the Services, in Your Application, or elsewhere;
 + Use the API in connection with any Application that constitutes, promotes, or is used in connection with spyware, adware, or any other malicious programs or code;
-+ Use the API to develop or operate (or otherwise in connection with) any product (including any Application) or service that: (i) is competitive with any of the Services (as determined at our sole discretion); (ii) replicates or attempts to provide essentially the same user experience as any of the Services (including the API); or (iii) enables any automated third-party access to or use of the Services, or otherwise modifies or bypasses any part of the user experience within the Services;
++ Use the API to develop or operate (or otherwise in connection with) any product (including any Application) or service that: (i) is competitive with any of the Services (as determined at our sole discretion); (ii) replicates or attempts to provide essentially the same user experience as any of the Services (including the API); or (iii) enables any automated third-party access to or use of the Services, or otherwise modifies or bypasses any part of the user experience within the Services; or
 + Use the API to monitor the availability, performance or functionality of the Services, or for any other benchmarking or competitive purposes.

 ##8.
 Ownership